FHIR Gateway

 )

-created_patient = await gateway.create(resource=patient, source="medplum")
+created_patient = gateway.create(resource=patient, source="medplum")

 print(f"Created patient with ID: {created_patient.id}")